Key Topics for C++ Projects

 How the Code Works

-The bank management system in C++ is designed using Object-Oriented Programming (OOP) principles.
-Users in this program can create and manage bank accounts through a menu-type interface.
-Below is a step-by-step breakdown of how the code works:
+The Bank Management System in C++ is developed with Object Oriented Programming (OOP) principles.
+In this program, users can create bank accounts and manage them through a menu-type interface.
+Here is a breakdown of how the code functions, including:

 1. Class Definition (BankAccount)